ci-for-research/example-python-monte-carlo-pi/README.rst

 ################################################################################
-:blue:`Continuous Integration for Scientific Applications`
+Continuous Integration for Scientific Applications
 ################################################################################
 👩‍🚀 This repository contains a brief example of Continuous integration for scientific applications, using miniconda_ and Python3.